 Potential

-The goal of Liver4Life is to make more livers available to patients suffering from liver cancer or liver failure, through ex situ regeneration and repair.
+Our aim is to develop a perfusion technology to preserve and regenerate livers outside of the body to make more livers available to patients suffering from liver cancer or liver failure.

 News